kierancoker/ansible-lemp-wordpress/README.md

 To apply to a production install, please update the production host file

+**NOTE** this installs a wordpress instance purely as an example of the LEMP are installed and correctly working.

 ## Dependencies
 You will need Vagrant, Python and Ansible installed to run this.